Ice Cream Cupcakes Recipe

 - Chill your cupcakes until they are ready to be eaten.

-- Once you are ready to eat your cupcakes top each one with a few of your strawberries and they are ready to eat.
+- Once you are ready to eat your cupcakes, top each one with a few of your strawberries.
+They are now ready to eat.

 Mint Chocolate Chip

 An icing you make by mixing whipped cream and mint ice cream together.